 And it’s kind of a way of not pointing out that they don’t want to go up.
-Because that might accelerate their anxieties.
-But at the same time, it’s giving them the opportunity, because some of them really wants to get up.
+Because that might exaggerate their anxieties.
+But at the same time, it’s giving them the opportunity, because some of them really want to get up.
 They would never put their hand up.
-Right?
-Yeah.

 Line Hilton 49:44

-Yeah, like if it’s level six, just trained singers.
+Yeah, like if it’s a trained, if it’s level six, it’s trained singers.
 But with the choir, I won’t even go much higher than the D or E because we don’t need it for the material that we’re singing.
 So that, again it’s horses for courses.

 Line Hilton 50:00

 Yeah, I think my general rule of thumb is G5.